WebAssembly/component-model/design/mvp/CanonicalABI.md

 Since component-level values are assumed in-range and, as previously stated, core `i32` values are always internally represented as unsigned `int`s, unsigned integer values need no extra conversion.
-Signed integer values are converted to unsigned core `i32`s by 2s complement arithmetic (which again would be a no-op in hardware):
+Signed integer values are converted to unsigned core `i32` or `i64` values by 2s complement arithmetic (which again would be a no-op in hardware):
 ```python
 def lower_flat_signed(i, core_bits):
   if i < 0: